IntelLabs/SkimCaffe/README.md

 ## SkimCaffe Specific Description

+SkimCaffe has been only tested for bvlc_reference_caffenet and there are a couple of places where things are hard-coded for 3x3 and 5x5 convolutions of bvlc_reference_caffenet .
+Other networks like GoogLeNet will be soon supported.
+If you can share .prototxt of the network you want to test, we can try our best to support it as well.
+Eventually, our sparse CNN implementation will be general enough to handle all kinds of networks.

 We assume you have a recent Intel compiler and MKL installed.
 Tested environments: (Intel compiler version 15.0.3.187 and boost 1.59.0) We also assume you have a recent x86 CPU with AVX2 or AVX512 support.